MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 By default, prompts are created with GPT 3.5 and temperature = 0.
 Prompts created before the release of the model/temperature selection feature were set with these default values.

-### What happens to my prompt using GPT 4 (preview), if the AI Builder preview toggle is switched to off in Power Platform admin center?
+### What happens to my prompt using o1 reasoning model (preview), if the AI Builder preview toggle is switched to off in Power Platform admin center?

 Your prompt fails in any context (testing prompt in Prompt Builder, Power Apps, Power Automate, or Copilot Studio).
-You can edit your prompt and switch the model to GPT 3.5.
+You can edit your prompt and switch the model to GPT-4o-mini or GPT-4o models.

 ### What licensing applies to AI Builder's AI functions?